Google Classroom Guide for Educators

 - Click on the class that you want to add students to

-- Then click the "Students" tab at the top of the page
+- Then click the "People" tab at the top of the page

-Note that you can only add students who are part of your Google Apps for Education domain.
+Note that teachers using G Suite for Education can only add students who are part of their Google domain.
 If your students are using public Gmail accounts, they will not be able to access your online content in Google Classroom.
 This is intentional and is part of the security and privacy that Google wants to ensure teachers and students have when using this platform.

 When you first try out Google Classroom, you may end up creating some test classes just to get a feel for all that it has to offer.
 That's perfectly natural because we all like to test out new products to see how they will work for us.
 However, you may want to edit the name of your test class or simply delete it altogether when you are done.
 Here's how to do that.